BrandonXu6106/obsidianpublish/content/thoughts/A City is not a Computer.md

 - So much of how we interact with cities is through a computer; how can we reclaim cities for the people within them as people instead of just as data?
 What have cities lost in the transition to a data governed model
   - How we define [computation](computability.md) matters a lot.
 It feels like something is definitely something is lost in this 'generalization' of people as data
   - Theres a lot of 'messiness' in history (e.g. _why_ people were evicted, etc.) especially in _embodied knowledge_.
 Let's think about what **can't** be digitized and be put on a dashboard
-- What are potential solutions to this overly [quantized](quantization.md) [[Technosolutionism|technosolutionist]] approach?
+- What are potential solutions to this overly [quantized](quantization.md) [[Technosolutionism.md|technosolutionist]] approach?
 You mentioned indigenous knowledge and [traditional knowledge](traditional%20knowledge.md) as having potential
   - We can start to think more epistemologically broadly (how do we know what we know, are things inherently quantifiable or not)?
   - How can we provide public alternatives to privatized social systems (e.g. public interest Google)?
   - Maintenance and Care